maxloopinmok/weekly-report/33 - 2024 Monday March 18 to Sunday March 24.md

     - Location: NUS TAHIR FOUNDATION BUILDING - MD1, 12 Science Drive 2, #11-03, Singapore 117549

 # Tasks to do:
+- Take notes from the books "The Great Career Paradox" and "The Woke Salaryman Crash Course on Capitalism & Money: Lessons from the World's Most Expensive City".
-- Review selected books for further readings
+- Review selected books for further readings.

 # Upcoming Medical Appointments
 - Monday 8 April 2024 2.40pm CGH Lung Clinic